 - First set employee and employer contributions normally for the base plan.

 - Then when creating the Buy-Up plan, select Base Plan Contribution in the rate section to determine that buy-up plan's rates are based on the base plan's rates and contributions.

 - An additional drop down which will allow you to select the Base Plan already entered into the system.

 - The contributions would be left blank and the system would charge the difference between the base plan and buy-up plan.

 Note: Only choose the Base Plan option if you are in the Buy-Up or Buy-Down plan.

 The employee's contribution will be based on the difference between the base plan and the buy-up plan.

 The system is able to support base plan contributions even if the employee is not eligible for the base plan.
 As an example, an employee outside of California will use the employer contribution towards the California base plan as the contribution towards the out of state plan, even though the employee is not eligible for the buy-up plan.
 In this scenario, if the base plan includes more than one eligibility with different contribution amounts in each eligibility, EaseCentral will calculate the contribution for the out of state employee based on the first eligibility in the list, Corporate in the example shown below.
-If this will not calculate the correct contributions, two base plans should be set up and the appropriate buy-up plans should have the appropriate base plan selected.
-If all employees are eligible for the base plan, there is no need to build separate base plans.
-Multiple eligibilites will work as expected in this setup.

 Note: if there is a buy-down plan option where the base plan contribution is greater than the cost of the buy-down plan (spillover), by default any leftover monies will be applied to dependent costs.
 If spillover SHOULD NOT occur select the APPLY EXTRA AMOUNT TO EMPLOYEE ONLY? option.